codenart/codenart.github.io/_posts/7-sample/2017-09-03-sample-2-responsive-navbar.md

 - The navigation bar is lack of animation/transition when it's toggled.
 - It's also lack of icons set as we've use text to describe social links.
 Oh, not really.
 Maybe you love words over icons.
-- The toggle-functionality should be handle using JavaScript.
-So, we don't have to use tricky stuff (in this case is the checkbox input).

 Ready to learn more and do better? :D
 Let's go back to our unfinished CSS tutorial.
 There're many interesting stuff